 If it’s been a while since you’ve gone through a fall home maintenance checklist, now may be the time.
 Here are just a few items to look for during your routine and regular maintenance.

 Roofing and shingles are one of the most important features that protect your home.
 Any loose or missing shingles can lead to leaks that are hard to fix during the winter.
 Damage to a roof almost guarantees that damage will occur to the rest of your home.
-Have a licensed and certified roofing professional inspect the condition of your roof and ensure that repairs that are in line with standards and warranties instructions are followed.
+Have a licensed and certified roofing professional inspect the condition of your roof and ensure that repairs that are in line with standards and warranty instructions are followed.

 Once all the beautiful autumn leaves have fallen, cleaning gutters and downspouts is an important project to complete.
 Flushing these with water after removing debris can prevent ice from accumulating and the gutters themselves from needing repairs.

 Siding and paint on your exterior are great barriers to protect your home.
 Inspecting for paint that has peeled, blistered, or cracked reveals signs that your paint is no longer protecting your home.
-Seeing these signs mean it is time to reinforce the underlying material and/or the protective layer.
+Seeing these signs means it is time to reinforce the underlying material and/or the protective layer.
 This is the primer and paint used to seal in your home or building’s exterior materials; wood, stucco, siding, and other types.

 Your foundation is quite literally what holds your home in place.
 Checking the foundation for cracks and caulking and sealing areas where there are any openings can be one of the least expensive, yet most important maintenance jobs.
 If there are openings in the foundation, water can get in and when it gets cold enough, the water can freeze and cause mold or cracks to take hold.